Get £50 OFF your next prescription, just quote ’50off’ when you checkout!

-With our body in a high-stress state, cortisol stimulates glucose to be released into your blood stream to create adrenaline in your body, to help give you the energy to escape whatever is causing your stress – your ‘fight or flight’ response.
+When we’re stressed, our body releases the hormone, cortisol.
+With our body in a high-stress state, cortisol stimulates glucose to be released into our blood stream to create adrenaline in our body, to help give us the energy to escape whatever is causing our stress – the ‘fight or flight’ response.

 • Weight Gain